WomenPlusPlus/deploy-impact-23-shift-1/README.md

 without docker:
  - provide supabase & app urls and supabase keys to .env file (copy example.env)
+    - keys and url are on supabase.com/dashboard in the settings/API menu
+    - app url for dev surpricingly: http://localhost:3000
  - npm install
  - npm start